alanvalejo/fast-mutual-knn/README.md

 > Input: any numerical dataset with any delimiter for attributes

-> Output: a weighted undirected graph in the format: filename + '-gbili.ncol'
+> Output: a weighted undirected graph in the format: filename + '-mknn.ncol'

 **Parameters**